alejandro-devop/git-github-notes/2-chapter/notes.md

-# Key concepts
+# Chapter 2, Some key concepts about git.

-> **IMPORTANT:** Through all the examples I'll be using [HTML](https://www.w3.org/), and I'll be assuming you understand a little bit of it, if you want to learn about HTML i recommend you to go [here](https://www.w3schools.com/html/)
+> **IMPORTANT** Through all the examples I'll be using [HTML](https://www.w3.org/), and I'll be assuming you understand a little bit of it, if you want to learn about HTML i recommend you to go [here](https://www.w3schools.com/html/)

 ---
 Before to getting started with git material, there are some concepts that I considere are important for you to know: